Srijana1425/Data_Warehouse_Project5/README.md

     4.Activate your account using the link sent to your email.

 - *Install the SnowSQL Client*
-    1. Install the SnowSQL client from the [Snowflake Repository](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html).
+    1.Install the SnowSQL client from the [Snowflake Repository](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html).

-    2. For Mac OS users, troubleshoot using the provided link if needed.
+    2.For Mac OS users, troubleshoot using the provided link if needed.

 **Step 3:** Upload Data to Staging
 - Upload all Yelp and Climate data to the staging environment.